The Department of Historical Studies

 - Scrutinize and judge the accuracy and bias in various texts, media and material sources

 - Analyze and evaluate the merits of conflicting interpretations

 - Synthesize information and define your own arguments

 Studying history may lead to careers in:

 In the public sector historians may work in:

 Historians may conduct interviews to provide oral histories for a variety of public agencies, private businesses and corporations, or individual families.

-Studying history inspires us to define our own identities through studying other cultures and the legacies of our collective past.
-In studying history, we become engaged citizens and participants in current social, economic and political debates with appreciation of the depth and complexity of these myriad issues over time.
+Studying history inspires us to define our own identities through studying our collective past.
+We become engaged citizens and participants in current social, economic, and political debates with appreciation of the complexity of these issues over time.

 Taking individual courses as a nondegree student is also possible and will offer you the same range and depth of courses and rigorous standards as matriculated undergraduate students.
 Even if you’re not pursuing a degree, you can take courses to prepare for college-level study, stay current in your field or improve your job skills.